Bapinton History, Family Crest & Coats of Arms

 Early Origins of the Bapinton family

-Northumberland at Babington where they held estates in the reign of King John.
-CITATION[CLOSE]
+The surname Bapinton was first found in Northumberland at Babington where they held estates in the reign of King John.

 Early History of the Bapinton family